Scientists say they have found evidence of a large underground reservoir of water about 400 miles beneath the surface.

 “We knew about the water cycle, but we didn’t know how deep it extended,” he said.
 “It looks like the same process occurring in the very shallow mantle is occurring at a deeper layer.

 Jacobsen believes that the discovery could potentially explain where water comes from on Earth.
 “It may be why we have stable oceans on the surface,” the geophysicist said and noted that it has long been a debate among others in his field.

-Jacobsen noted that the water likely could never be pulled to the surface and said the discovery "has more to do with understanding the composition of the Earth."
+Jacobsen noted that the water likely could never be pulled to the surface and the discovery “has more to do with understanding the composition of the Earth.”